WeblateOrg/weblate/docs/user/translating.rst

 The comments can be posted in two scopes - source string or translation.
 Choose the one which matches the topic you want to discuss.
-The source string comments are good for prividing feedback on the original string, for example that it should be rephrased or it is confusing.
+The source string comments are good for providing feedback on the original string, for example that it should be rephrased or it is confusing.

 You can use Markdown syntax in the comments and mention other users using